100% All Analog Signal Path

 The tone stack of the Lamb offers complete flexibility for maximum tone shaping.
 Inside the Lamb is a trim pot that is adjustable to set the overall presence of the Lamb, use this to fine tune your sound based on which amp and/or guitar combo you are using.
-The Lamb has the standard tone knob found on all BluesBreaker type pedals, allowing you subtract bass or treble frequencies.
+The Lamb has the standard tone knob (low pass filter) found on all BluesBreaker type pedals, allowing you subtract or add treble frequencies.
+The gain knob also provides a dual role, at lower gain settings it adds bass and at higher settings it removes bass to eliminate flub or unwanted overloading of the low frequencies at high gains.
 We've also added a unique feature to the Lamb, a Mid Boost knob, which allows you to dial in just the right amount of mids to help cut through the mix.
-The Mid Boost is designed to be a subtle improvement to your tone, we did not want this to be an overpowering tone shaping tool but rather something that is most noticeable once it's been removed from the signal path.
+Think of the Mid Boost knob as a volume control, all the way to the left is off, turning clockwise will increase the amount of mids introduced into the signal path.

 Just like our super popular Revelation Reverb, the Volume knob and the Mid Boost knob are illuminated with multi-colored LED's to indicate the status of which preset is cue'd up as well as which circuit the "Live" mode is in.
 To switch between circuits, simply do a long press (press and hold for at least ½ of a second) of the Bypass switch.
 Upon releasing the switch the LED on the Mid Boost knob will change colors indicating that you've changed circuits.
 To switch between presets, and/or cue up your desired preset while in "Live" mode, simply do a long press of the Preset switch.
 Upon releasing the switch the LED on the Volume knob will change colors indicating that you've either jumped to the next preset (while in "Preset" mode) or have cue'd up the next preset while in "Live" mode.